MichalLytek/type-graphql/docs/resolvers.md

   title?: string;
 }
 ```
 You can define default values for optional fields in the `@field()` decorator (it will automatically make the field nullable for you).
-You can set a property initializer for fields  for helper methods and fields .
+Or set a property initializer for fields and `type-graphql` will set it as a default value and make the field nullable.
 Also, this way of declaring arguments allows you to perform validation.
 You can find more details about this feature in [the validation docs](./validation.md).

 ```typescript